atweiden/voidvault/doc/guides/connecting-to-captive-wifi-portal.md

 The most universal approach.

-Requires two internet-capable machines.
+Caveats: Requires two internet-capable machines.
 One of them must have GUI support.
+Can be finnicky.

 ### Step 1.
 Fully connect to captive wifi portal via GUI machine